gnolang/guide/docs/engineering/conventions/pr-reviewing.md

 The agenda of the review meeting is prepared by adding a PR to the ["Review Meeting"](https://github.com/orgs/gnolang/projects/4/views/1) project, in the "Agenda" column.
 Anyone can add PRs to this agenda.
-Who is in charge of [leading the review meeting](./pr-triage.md) should proceed to prioritise the agenda:
+Who is in charge of [leading the review meeting](./pr-triage.md) should proceed to prioritize the agenda:

 - PRs which need quick rounds of consensus from the core team can be tackled first; mostly if it is expected that any arising discussions will take less than 5 minutes.
-- PRs which need "longer" conversations should be tackled next; but prioritising those that are felt as the most pressing and urgent issues, either because of a pending deadline or because they're blocking other, significant work.
+- PRs which need "longer" conversations should be tackled next; but prioritizing those that are felt as the most pressing and urgent issues, either because of a pending deadline or because they're blocking other, significant work.